kyma-project/test-infra/docs/guidelines_iac.md

 Terraform configurations must reside within the `terraform` directory, structured and named per application or use case.
 Grouping by resource type is not permitted.

-For better readbility and maintenance in config definitions must always be preffered over cli parameters or environment variables.
+For better readability and maintenance, the in config definitions must always be preferred over cli parameters or environment variables.

 Example structure: